-As the Reserve Director, Paul provides overall management, planning, and leadership for the Wells National Estuarine Research Reserve.
+As the Wells Reserve’s Executive Director, Paul provides overall management, planning, and leadership for the Wells National Estuarine Research Reserve.
 Before starting employment at the Reserve in January 2001, Paul worked as a Senior Planner with Maine State Planning Office's Maine Coastal Program and Land for Maine's Future Program (1996 to 2001), working on projects relating to coastal access and protection.
-Earlier, he was a supervisor in the Public Affairs Division at the New Hampshire Fish and Game Department (1991 to 1996).
+Earlier in his career, he was a supervisor in the Public Affairs Division at the New Hampshire Fish and Game Department (1991 to 1996).

 Paul has long been active as a volunteer in conservation in New England, having served on numerous boards and committees.
-He is also active nationally, and has served since 2002 on the Executive Committee (including President for two years) of the National Estuarine Research Reserve Association, the nonprofit that works on behalf of all estuarine research reserves throughout the nation.
+He is also active nationally, and has served since 2003 on the Executive Committee (including as Treasurer from 2009 to today) of the National Estuarine Research Reserve Association, the nonprofit that works on behalf of all estuarine research reserves throughout the nation.

-Paul enjoys wildlife watching, hiking, fishing, skiing, and cycling.
+Paul enjoys wildlife watching, hiking, cycling, fishing, cross-country skiing, and snowshoeing.
 He lives in Kennebunk.